ro8inmorgan/minui-pico-8-pak/README.md

 To exit Splore, choose a game and follow the normal process of exiting a game.

 A sample `Splore.p8` file is included in the base of this repository.
+You may wish to name the file `1) Splore.p8` to move it to the top of the game list.

 ### Multi-cart Game Support